 The Company's agreements with sellers, buyers, and other third parties typically obligate the Company to provide indemnity and defense for losses resulting from claims of intellectual property infringement, damages to property or persons, business losses, or other liabilities.
 Generally, these indemnity and defense obligations relate to the Company's own business operations, obligations, and acts or omissions.
-However, under some circumstances, the Company agrees to indemnify and defend contract counterparties against losses resulting from their own business operations, obligations, and acts or omissions, or the business operations, obligations, and acts or omissions of third parties.
-For example, because the Company's business interposes the Company between buyers and sellers in various ways, buyers often require the Company to indemnify them against acts and omissions of sellers, and sellers often require the Company to indemnify them against acts and omissions of buyers.
-In addition, the Company's liability to the Company.
+However, under some circumstances, the Company agrees to indemnify and defend contract counterparties against losses resulting from their own business operations, obligations, and acts or omissions of third parties.
+For example, because the Company's business interposes the Company between buyers and sellers in various ways, buyers often require the Company to indemnify them against acts and omissions of buyers.
+In addition, the Company's agreements with sellers, buyers, and other third parties typically include provisions limiting the Company's liability to the counterparty, and the counterparty's liability to the Company.
 These limits sometimes do not apply to certain liabilities, including indemnity obligations.
 These indemnify and limitation of liability provisions generally survive termination or expiration of the agreements in which they appear.
-The Company has also entered into indemnify them against certain liabilities that may arise by reason of their status or service as directors, officers or employees.
+The Company has also entered into indemnify them against certain liabilities that may arise by reason of their status or service as directors, officers, or employees.
 No material demands have been made upon the Company to provide indemnification under such agreements and there are no claims that the Company is aware of that could have a material effect on the Company's consolidated financial statements.